 Most people who contract Hepatitis B are able to fight it off, but some infected people have a chronic infection that causes cirrhosis of the liver and inflammation.
 If untreated, cirrhosis can lead to liver failure and the need for a liver transplant.
 Symptoms of a hepatitis B infection include jaundice, itching, joint and abdominal pain, fatigue, and nausea.

 If you have been diagnosed with hepatitis B or C and chronic liver disease, you may qualify for Social Security disability (or SSI) benefits under the agency's official listing for liver disease.
 If not, you may be able to show that the symptoms of hepatitis B or C reduce your capacity to work.

-Social Security describes the requirements for disability based on chronic liver disease in its listing of impairments.
-To meet the listing for chronic liver disease, you'll have to show that your liver has been damaged, not just that you have a hepatitis infection.
-To qualify for automatic benefits under this listing, you have to have been diagnosed with chronic liver disease and you must have had a complication such as internal bleeding, fluid in the abdominal or pleural cavity, or hepatorenal or hepatopulmonary syndrome.
-For more information, see our article on getting disability for liver disease.
+If you've suffered liver damage, you may be able to meet the requirements of Social Security's listing for chronic liver disease, listing 5.05.
+To meet the listing for chronic liver disease, you'll have to show that your liver has been severely damaged, not just that you have a hepatitis infection.
+You must have had a complication such as internal bleeding, fluid in the abdominal or pleural cavity, or hepatorenal or hepatopulmonary syndrome.
+For information on the details, see our article on getting disability for liver disease.

 Most cases of hepatitis today are unlikely to meet the listing for chronic liver disease, but if you don't meet the requirements of the liver disease listing, you may still qualify for benefits.
 You'll need to demonstrate that your hepatitis B or C symptoms are severe or the side effects of your medication reduce your capacity to work.
 Social Security will evaluate your symptoms and the restrictions you doctor has placed on your to come up with your "residual functional capacity" (RFC).
 Your RFC will indicate what type of work you can still do, if any.